-In the fetus the uterus is contained in the abdominal cavity, projecting beyond the superior aperture of the pelvis.
+In the fetus, the uterus is contained in the abdominal cavity, projecting beyond the superior aperture of the pelvis.
 The cervix is considerably larger than the body.

-At puberty the uterus is pyriform in shape, and weighs from 14 to 17 g.
+At puberty, the uterus is pyriform in shape and weighs from 14 to 17 g.
 It has descended into the pelvis, the fundus being just below the level of the superior aperture of this cavity.
-The palmate folds are distinct, and extend to the upper part of the cavity of the organ.
+The palmate folds are distinct and extend to the upper part of the cavity of the organ.

-After parturition the uterus nearly regains its usual size, weighing about 42 g; but its cavity is larger than in the virgin state, its vessels are tortuous, and its muscular layers are more defined.
+After parturition, the uterus nearly regains its usual size, weighing about 42 g; but its cavity is larger than in the virgin state, its vessels are tortuous, and its muscular layers are more defined.
 The external orifice is more marked, and its edges present one or more fissures.

-In old age the uterus becomes atrophied, and paler and denser in texture; a more distinct constriction separates the body and cervix.
+In old age, the uterus becomes atrophied, and paler and denser in texture; a more distinct constriction separates the body and cervix.
 The internal orifice is frequently, and the external orifice occasionally, obliterated, while the lips almost entirely disappear.

-- arterial supply: uterine arteries; ovarian arteries
+uterine arteries and ovarian arteries

 - the terminations of the ovarian and uterine arteries unite and form an anastomotic trunk from which branches are given off to supply the uterus